elisa-tech/wg-osep/Contributions/Linux_Memory_Management_Essentials.md

    in a certain moment has also a physical backing, while it is being executed.
    It might be possible to introduce some additional certainties, for example by pinning down some memory allocations by marking the process as non-swappable.
-The presence of caching and other optimisations like the zero-page make it very difficult to be assertive beyond this point.
+The presence of caching and other optimisations, like the zero-page, make it very difficult to be assertive beyond this point.
 3. the management of memory pages associated with a process is handled through the process memory map, which consists of several virtual memory areas, representing address ranges within the process address space, that are put to some use.